openbioscience/glossary/README.md

 - **Kozak consensus sequence.** (`5'-ACCAUGG-3'`)

 ## L
 - **leader sequence.** Another name for the **5' untranslated region** of mRNA.

 ## M
+- **motifs (protein structure).** Also known as **supersecondary structures**, motifs are groupings of secondary structural elementary that occur in many unrelated globular proteins.

 ## N
+- **nuclear Overhauser spectroscopy (NOESY).**

 ## O

 ## P
 - **passive immunotherapy.** A type of immunotherapy in which donated or laboratory-made immune system components (often antibodies) are directly used to fight an infection or disease.
 Passive immunotherapy does not stimulate the host's immune system.
 - **poly-A tail.** Essential for keeping the mRNA from being degraded.
+- **pulse-chase analysis.** A method for examining a cellular process occuring over time by successively exposing the cells to a labeled compound (the "pulse") and then to the same compound in an unlabeled form (the "chase").
+A classic example of a pulse-chase experiment is the **Meselson-Stahl experiment** that demonstrated the semiconservative model of DNA replication.

 ## Q
 - **quench-flow kinetics.**